National Blue Trail

-The National Blue Trail (in Hungarian: Országos Kéktúra, Kéktúra or simply OKT) is a national trail in Hungary incorporated into the European Long Distance Walking Route E4.
-The route starts atop the Irottkő Mountain (884 m) on the Austrian-Hungarian border then cuts across Hungary eventually ending 1,168 km later at the village of Hollóháza by the Hungarian-Slovakian border.
+The National Blue Trail (in Hungarian: Országos Kéktúra, short: OKT) is a national trail in Hungary, for most of its length part of the European Long Distance Walking Route E4.
+The route starts atop the Írott-kő Mountain (884 m) on the Austrian-Hungarian border then leads across Hungary eventually ending 1,170 km later at the village of Hollóháza by the Hungarian-Slovakian border.
 (Interactive map).
-The name of the Kéktúra (Blue Trail) is a reference to the marking of the path itself: it is a horizontal blue stripe between two white stripes.
-All segments of the trail are freely accessible to the public; no fees have to be paid or permits obtained, there is only one ferry to take over the Danube between Visegràd and Nagymaros where you have to purchase a ticket.
+The name of the Kéktúra (Blue Trail) is a reference to the marking of the path itself: it is a horizontal blue stripe on a white rectangle.
+All segments of the trail are freely accessible to the public; no fees have to be paid or permits obtained, there is only one ferry to take over the Danube between Visegrád and Nagymaros where you have to purchase a ticket.
+Although to have an official completion, you have to purchase a stamping brochure from MTSZ, the organizer of the trail.

 During its course the Blue Trail visits arguably the most beautiful natural and man-made sights of Hungary, e.g. more than a dozen forts and castles, lookout towers, three World Heritage Sites of Hungary (the panorama of Budapest from the hills, the old village of Hollókő and the Stalactite Cave of Aggtelek), Lake Balaton, the Danube Bend, and the spent volcanoes of the Basin of Tapolca, etc.

-According to the latest GPS survey conducted in 2020, its total length was measured to be 1168.2 km and the total elevation change (climb) was found to be 30,213 metres in a Western-Eastern direction over the whole route.
+According to the official website, as of March 2023 its total length is 1172.4 km and the total climb is 31 460 meters west to east.
+(Values vary as there are slight changes in the route every year.)

-History of the National Blue Trail
+History

+Early history

-The National Blue Trail (simply Blue Trail, or Tour) was the first long distance walking route not only in Hungary but in the whole of Europe.
-Its path was first signed in 1938; its length was 910 km in that time.
+The National Blue Trail (simply Blue Trail, or Tour) was the first long-distance walking route not only in Hungary but in Europe.
+Its path was first waymarked in 1938; its length was 910 km in that time between Írott-kő in the Kőszeg Mountains and Tolvaj-hegy in the Zemplén Mountains.
 A lot of Hungarian hikers began the completion of the Trail after World War II, so the Nature Rambler Section of the Lokomotív Sport Club of Budapest announced the National walk on the "blue" hiking path in 1952.
+In the 1950s the blue trail was extended with a detour to reach the vicinity of Budapest, which is the most popular section to this day.

 The Nature Rambler Section's Committee of Railway Employee's Union developed this issue on the national level in 1953, and published the first brochure, which showed the whole route in map sketches.

 Later, organisation and control of the National Blue Trail movement was taken over by the Hungarian Rambler's Association "Friends of Nature" (MTSZ) in 1961.